How do I apply for a Summit County Library Card?

 Can I see a list of items I have previously checked out?

 Visit our Library Services page to learn how to track your reading history.
+You do need to opt-in on your account to use this service; your reading history is not tracked automatically.

 What if I lose or damage something I borrow?